 (Disclosure: Some of the links below may be affiliate links)

 Inyova is a Swiss Robo-Advisor that focuses on impact investing.
 You may know it under the name Yova which was its previous name until June 2021.

-The main idea is to invest to make the world better.
+The main idea is to invest in making the world better.
 So not only will you get good returns for your investment, but your money will work to improve the world.

 But how does Inyova compare with other Robo-Advisor, and how much does it cost?
 That is what we will find out in this complete Yova review.

 By the end of this Inyova Review, you will know all the advantages and disadvantages of investing with Inyova.
 You will also know if this service fits your personal investing needs.

 Disclaimer: I am not investing with Robo-Advisors.
-DIY Investing is better for people willing to put in time and effort and will save you money.
+DIY Investing is better for people willing to invest time and effort and will save you money.
 But DIY Investing takes time and knowledge.
-For people not willing to invest their time and effort, investing with Robo-Advisors is the next best thing.
+For people unwilling to invest their time and effort, investing with Robo-Advisors is the next best thing.